-Some the Cost of Doing Nothing
+★★ The Cost of Doing Nothing

-- ▶ \$71 million in freight commodity value crossed the Interstate Bridge daily in 2017.
+- > \$71 million in freight commodity value crossed the Interstate Bridge daily in 2017.
 Congestion and bridge lifts slow down freight carrying goods along I-5. - ► The existing bridge costs \$1.2 million per year to operate and maintain and will require an estimated \$270 million in capital maintenance by 2040.
-This does not include the cost of a seismic retrofit. - Delayed state funding contributions could disrupt the construction timeline and trigger a series of missed federal funding opportunities. - Every year that we wait to fix the bridge, the costs increase.
+This does not include the cost of a seismic retrofit. - ► Every year that we wait to fix the bridge, the costs increase.
 Inflation alone has caused a substantial cost increase since previous replacement efforts.